 Similar to the way that banks can check their stability with a stress-test, Moody's and Team8 are developing a framework to measure companies' defences and preparedness for such attacks in comparison to other businesses and over time.

 The service will be a tool for companies engaging in mergers and acquisitions or when purchasing cyber insurance policies, said Derek Vadala, chief executive of the joint venture who most recently served as head of Moody's cyber risk group.

 "Companies doing business with each other are spending more and more resources on understanding what is the risk associated with doing business with third parties and fourth parties," Team8 CEO Nadav Zafrir told Reuters on the sidelines of a Tel Aviv University cyber conference.

 "We believe that not only is that already slowing down the economy, but that we are going to see this slant continuing to deteriorate," Zafrir, an ex-commander of Israel's elite 8200 military intelligence unit, added.

-The new company will be based in New York and in Israel and will initially have a dozen employees, but they expect it to grow to hundreds in coming years.
+The new company will be based in New York and in Israel and will initially have a dozen employees, but is expected to grow to hundreds in coming years.

-A creator of cyber defense startups, Team8 is backed financially by Moody's and other major companies like Microsoft , Airbus and Qualcomm.
+A creator of cyber defence startups, Team8 is backed financially by Moody's and other major companies like Microsoft , Airbus and Qualcomm.

 Companies are well aware of growing cyber threats, and total spending on information security products and services is expected to reach $124 billion in 2019, according to a report from advisory company Gartner which estimated spending surpassing $114 billion in 2018.